Ananda Sambada

 ALL GLORIES TO HIS DIVINE GRACE GAURA GOVINDA SWAMI

-Sri Simhanana Prabhuji
+Sri Simhanana das Prabhuji

 Sri Simhanana prabhuji in Mauritius with Srila Gurudeva, 1995